Janarion Grant: Toronto Argonauts

 On May 28, 2024, it was announced that Grant had signed with the Toronto Argonauts.
-He played in 16 regular season games where he had 67 punt returns for 989 yards and three touchdowns, 41 kickoff returns for 1,000 yards and one touchdown, and five missed field goal returns for 106 yards.
+He played in 16 regular season games in 2024 where he had 67 punt returns for 989 yards and three touchdowns, 41 kickoff returns for 1,000 yards and one touchdown, and five missed field goal returns for 106 yards.
 After leading the league in punt return yards, punt return average, and total return touchdowns as well as finishing second in kickoff return average, Grant was named the CFL's Most Outstanding Special Teams Player.
 He also played in all three post-season games, including the 111th Grey Cup where he had four punt returns for 33 yards, one kickoff return for 25 yards, and two catches for negative four yards in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.

+In the 2025 season, Grant played in 15 regular season games where he recorded 52 punt returns for 666 yards, 50 kickoff returns for a career-high 1,145 yards and one touchdown, and five missed field goal returns for 107 yards.
+His 1,925 all-purpose yards were the fourth-highest in the league in 2025.
+As a pending free agent, he re-signed with the Argonauts on February 6, 2026.